RubixML/Sentiment/README.md

 ```

 ### Predicting Single Samples
-Now we'll build a simple script that takes some text input from the terminal and outputs a sentiment prediction using the estimator we've just trained.
+Now, we'll build a simple script that takes some text input from the terminal and outputs a sentiment prediction using the estimator we've just trained.

 > **Note**: The source code for this example can be found in the [predict.php](https://github.com/RubixML/Sentiment/blob/master/predict.php) file in the project root.

-First, load the model from storage using the Persistent Model meta-estimator.
+First, load the model from storage using the static `load()` method on the Persistent Model meta-estimator and the Filesystem persister pointed to the file on disk.

 ```php
 use Rubix\ML\PersistentModel;